skghosh1/sample-app/README.md

 Building Artifacts:
 ![Alt text](images/AR.png)

 Rolling back the production application to a previous version.
+For that just need to make a Rebuild in previous commit.
 ![Alt text](images/Rebuild.png)

 Final web page: